o1-labs/rfcs/00xx-vinegar.md

 ## Prior Art

-In theory, Vinegar is just another recursion layer technique, so any other recursive protocol similar to Pickles is a similar solution conceptually.
-Vinegar is not aiming to be groundbreaking and new, but rather to work as an "adapter" variant of Pickles, with pros and cons of the latter.
 It does not seem that any further research is necessary in this direction that would not apply equally to Pickles.

+Vinegar is just another recursion layer technique, so any other recursive protocol similar to Pickles is a similar solution conceptually.
+Vinegar is not aiming to be theoretically groundbreaking, but rather to work as an "adapter" variant of Pickles, relying on the similar techniques, with pros and cons of the latter.

 ## Unresolved questions